jdm/who-roots-the-rooters/dump.md

 without error-prone boilerplate.
 We use a custom static analysis pass to check that DOM objects are rooted when they need to be.
-And we use lifetime checking to ensure at compile time that pointers to the interior of a DOM object cannot outlive the rooting.
+Finally, we use lifetime checking to ensure at compile time that pointers to the interior of a DOM object cannot outlive the rooting.